MicrosoftDocs/learn/learn-pr/azure/cna-set-up-azure-ad-use-scale/includes/7-exercise-integrate-next.js-web-app-azure-ad.md

 ## Results

 Congratulations!
 You completed the third exercise of this module.
-In its exercise, you implemented a simple Next.js-based application that queries the database by relying on Azure AD authentication.
+In this exercise, you implemented a simple Next.js-based application that queries the database by relying on Azure AD authentication.

 ## Clean up the resources

-To avoid unnecessary charges due to use of Azure resources, you should delete the **postgresql-db-RG** and **cna-aadexpress-RG** resource groups you created in the previous exercise of this module.
-To do so, in the Azure portal, navigate to the blade of each of these resource groups, select the **Delete resource group** entry in the toolbar, in the **TYPE THE RESOURCE GROUP NAME** textbox, enter the name of the resource group and then, select **Delete**.
+To avoid unnecessary charges from using Azure resources, you should delete the **postgresql-db-RG** and **cna-aadexpress-RG** resource groups you created in the previous exercise of this module.
+To do so, in the Azure portal, navigate to the blade of each of these resource groups, and select the **Delete resource group** entry in the toolbar.
+In the **TYPE THE RESOURCE GROUP NAME** textbox, enter the name of the resource group, and then select **Delete**.